hikopensource/DAVAR-Lab-OCR/demo/table_recognition/lgpma/readme.md

 The test datalist and the example of formatted training datalist can be found in `demo/table_recognition/datalist/`

-The whole formatted training/validating datalist can be downloaded from [Hikvision One](https://one.hikvision.com/#/link/eqaugdX6YQgFKhUxF8U4) (Access Code: YF3O).
+The whole formatted training/validating datalist can be downloaded refer to [datalist](../datalist/ReadMe.md).

 ## Training
 Modified the paths of "ann_file", "img_prefix", "pretrained_model" and "work_space" in the config files `demo/table_recognition/lgpma/config/lgpma_pub.py`.